 Account admins can set up a global inclusion segment from the Other Settings tab.
 This is an optional, top-level safeguard that helps ensure an account can only message users based on certain user attributes.
 You can use this to restrict messaging to users who have opted in, based on user location or based on other business practices.

 A global inclusion segment has the following characteristics:

-- A user must match the global inclusion segment in order to eligible to be messaged by a campaign
+- A user must match the global inclusion segment in order to be eligible to be messaged by a campaign.

 At the time of creating or editing the segment, we provide an option to view the number of users in a segment if the global inclusion segment is not applied.

 By default, you see the number of users in the segment with the global inclusion segment applied.
 You can click Advanced and then enable the See counts without the global inclusion logic setting.
 However, this option only shows the number of users in the segment without the global inclusion logic.
 It does not include users that are left out due to the global inclusion logic when you enable this setting.